I am a 30 yr old Army Veteran. My teenage years were spent skinny. After a 3 yr tour in the Army Infantry I gained 20lbs of muscle.

 It states how you use your 1 rep max to do 5 sets, with the 1st 3 sets being a warm up.
 If I do Chest and Triceps on the same day, do I do all my exercises the same way?

-I think your referring to the article I wrote back in November of last year.
+I think you're referring to the article I wrote back in November of last year.
 For those of you who haven’t seen it, you can view it here.

 I always do the first two exercises in this manner.
 Usually my third exercise is an isolation exercise but, I still try and increase the weight or repetitions for this exercise.